IdrisPane/IdrisPane/README.md

 - 🧪 I'm an undergraduate chemistry student who passionate about data science!

+- 🏫 I'm Currently attending IPB University

 - 🌱 I’m currently learning data science & analytics

-- 👯 I’m looking to collaborate with other developers/data enthusiasts
+- 👯 I’m looking to collaborate with other developers/data enthusiasts to do some data science or analytics project

 - ⚡ Fun fact: I love to play guitar and video games